As you head out today to support locally owned coffee shops, boutiques, and bookstores, here’s one more way you can celebrate Small Business Saturday:

 Over the past year, hundreds of refugees and their families have reclaimed their lives from the ashes of war—with your help.
 You’ve provided jobs for Syrian women feeding thousands of families on the run from war.
 You’ve launched new businesses in newly liberated neighborhoods in Mosul—bakeries, restaurants, daycares, beauty salons.

 You’ve helped refugees imagine a new identity for themselves.
 They’re no longer just refugees.
 They’re soapmakers.
 Knitters.
 Candlemakers.
 Business owners.

 This Small Business Saturday, you can hold a piece of their future in your hands—or share it as a gift with loved ones this holiday season.

-When you buy refugee-made soap, washcloths, candles, and more, you are supporting local businesses in some of the hardest places on earth.
+When you buy refugee-made goods such as soap, washcloths, candles, and more, you are supporting local businesses in some of the hardest places on earth.
 You’re helping displaced families do more than just survive.
 You’re helping them to flourish again.

 Handouts are not a long-term solution to poverty and conflict.
 We imagine something better for our refugee friends—and more importantly, they dare to imagine something better for themselves.

 The best way to help someone who’s had their power stripped from them is to work with them and create something they can own—something they can take pride in, something that uniquely matches their talents and skills.